cschwem2er/cschwemmer/content/home/about.md

 # About

-I am an Interim Professor for Political Sociology at University of Bamberg and a Postdoctoral Researcher working in the field of Computational Social Science at GESIS.
+I a Postdoctoral Researcher working in the field of Computational Social Science at GESIS and University of Bamberg.
 My research focuses on applying computational methods for ethnic minority & gender studies, digital media, political communication and sociotechnical systems.
 I am particularly interested in methods related to natural language processing, image recognition and data mining.

 Results of my work have been published in journals such as *Computers in Human Behavior*, *European Sociological Review*, *Social Media + Society*, *European Journal of Political Research* and *West European Politics*.